amberbcastro/Exploring-Predictive-Models-for-Student-Performance/README.md

 | `Type 1 Error`|  `0.3333` |
 | `Type 2 Error`|  `0.25`   |

+#### What this means
+_ **Accuracy = 0.6944**
+   Accuracy measures how often the model's predictions are correct overall.
+About 69.44% of the test data was identified to the correct class.
+- **Precision = 0.5249**
+   Precision measures how many of the positive instances predicted are true postives, or actually positive.
+About 52.49% of the test data that was actually positive was correctly identified.
+- **Recall = 0.75**
+  Recall shows how well the model identifies all positive cases.
+It is the proportion of true positives detected out of all positive instances.
+About 75% of the test data that were actually positive were identified by the model.
+- **F-1 Score = 0.6207**
+  The F-1 score combines precision and recall into a single metric to balance each other's trade offs.
+The model was able to identify positive cases and minimize both false positives and false negatives for about 62.07% of the test data.
+- **Specificty = 0.6667**
+  Specificity is the true negative rate.
+It measures how well the model correctly identifies negative rates.
+The model was able to identify negative observations for around 66.67% of the test data.
+- **Type 1 Error = 0.3333**
+  Type 1 Error measures how many of the observations the model predicts as a false positive.
+That is the observation was labeled as positive, but belonged to the negative class.
+33.33% of the test data was incorrectly identified as belonging to the positive class.
+- **Type 2 Error = 0.25**
+  Type 2 Error measures how many observations the model predicts as a false negative.
+That is the observation was labeled as negative, but belonged to the positive class.
+25% of the test data was incorrectly identified as belonging to the negative class.

 **Approach 3: K-Means Clustering with Elbow Method + Silhouette Analysis**